|

-Natural science was long considered part of philosophy, but since the time of Galileo it has focused on quantitative analysis to the relative neglect of other aspects of being.
+Natural science, long considered part of philosophy, has lately focused on quantitative analysis to the relative neglect of other aspects of being.
 Despite this narrower scope, modern scientific inquiry often engages profound philosophical and social questions that defy quantification.
-In the essays below, we subject some of these issues to philosophical scrutiny, and also address some purely quantitative problems.
+The essays below examine of these issues, and also address some purely quantitative problems.

 Essays